Moab-Bit-Coders-Repository/satellite-api/README.md

 ## Future Work ##

-* Configure `Rack::Attack` to block and throttle abusive requests.
+* Configure `Rack::Attack` or similar to block and throttle abusive requests.
 * Support bids priced in fiat currencies.
 * Report the top bid_per_byte, queue depth, and estimated time to transmit in the response to `POST /order`.